krisnadwipayana07/gigradar-chat/README.md

 better using kafka for message send from one service to other services Redis for storeing temporary data, can using for temporary state between same service (cause stateless services)

+## Task that not finish yet

+- Attach Image User sending message
+- User who active in the chat
+- Bug when first connect (but after refresh the page, message show)